7 mistakes brands make when commissioning video content (and how to avoid them)

 Small Films are video content specialists.
 By combining strategic minds with creative flair we create powerful stories with video that deeply resonate with audiences, supporting our clients to achieve their ambitions in growing their organisation, brand or campaign.
 Contact us here.

 With recent research revealing that 1 minute of video content is worth 1.8 million words (Forrester Research) and that now 80% of global consumer internet traffic is in video form (Cisco), it’s a very brave company indeed that decides to leave video out of the content marketing mix completely.
-But it’s also no secret that producing good quality business video content can be more time consuming and costly than other forms of content.
+But it’s also no secret that producing good quality business video content can be more time-consuming and costly than other forms of content.
 The key, then, to getting more bang for your buck (and more content for your cash) is to be clever and resourceful with the video content you commission.

 Don’t think of your corporate video as one entity to be embedded on your website, or posted on YouTube and then linked to repeatedly on your social media channels for the next year.
 You may (rightly) be proud of it, but in an age of rapidly updating information, even your most dedicated customers can get bored of seeing the same content repeatedly, whatever the quality.
 Instead, think of your video as a rich source of multiple types of content that can be distributed across multiple marketing channels.